VrchStudio/comfyui-web-viewer/docs/osc_control_nodes.md

      - Send OSC messages to the specified `path` with either two arguments (`x` and `y` values) or to sub-paths `path/x` and `path/y` with single values.
    - **Data Mapping:**
      - The node maps the incoming `x` and `y` values from the input range to the output range, optionally inverting the mapping.
+   - **Default Values:**
+     - If no OSC data is received or the server connection fails, the node will use the specified default values.
    - **Outputs:**
      - **`X_INT`, `Y_INT`**: The remapped integer values of X and Y.
      - **`X_FLOAT`, `Y_FLOAT`**: The remapped float values of X and Y.